-- Consult with custodians - Assess the remains and decide on appropriate action in accordance with the Heritage Act,
+- Consult with custodians - Assess the remains and decide on appropriate action in accordance with the Heritage Act, seeking expert advice as necessary.

 Where AAPA or the Heritage Branch are the first to be made aware of the existence of human skeletal remains they will advise the Officer in Charge of the nearest police station at the earliest opportunity.